Harvey Pittel

-Harvey Pittel (born June 22, 1943) is an American saxophonist who performs principally in North America, and was the Professor of Saxophone at the University of Texas at Austin Sarah and Ernest Butler School of Music in the College of Fine Arts.
+Harvey Pittel (June 22, 1943 – 2026) was an American saxophonist who performed principally in North America, and was the Professor of Saxophone at the University of Texas at Austin Sarah and Ernest Butler School of Music in the College of Fine Arts.

 Biography

+Early life and education

 Harvey Pittel began his musical education in at the age of 7 at Clifford Street Elementary School in Los Angeles, California.
 Pittel pursued his undergraduate degree in Music Education at the University of Southern California.
 He pursued his Master of Music degree in Saxophone Performance under the tutelage of Fred Hemke at Northwestern University.

+Military service and early career

-During the Vietnam War Pittel Enlisted in The Navy and performed with the West Point Military Academy Band.
-During this time he began further studies with Joe Allard of the Juilliard School.
+Pittel enlisted in the United States Army where he served for two years until 1969 and performed with the West Point Military Academy Band.
+He During this time he began further studies with Joseph Allard of the Juilliard School.
 Just after leaving the West Point Band, Pittel won the Concert Artists Guild Competition and through this made his Carnegie Hall debut in 1971 playing to such acclamation he was re-presented by the same organization in 1973.

+Performing and teaching career

-When Pittel's tour of duty was over he accepted a position as the saxophone teacher at USC.
-He also teaches at Cal State Fullerton, Cal State Long Beach, Cal State San Diego, East Los Angeles Junior College, and The University of Texas at Austin.
+When Pittel's tour of duty was over he accepted a position as the saxophone teacher at University of Southern California.
+He also teaches at California State University, Fullerton, California State University, Long Beach, San Diego State University, East Los Angeles College, and University of Texas at Austin.
 He also tours with Harvey Pittel Duo, the Harvey Pittel Trio, and the Harvey Pittel Saxophone Quartet.

 Along the way Pittel has been featured on a number of movie soundtracks, including Manhattan for Woody Allen, appeared as a guest on The Today Show, and been featured on Live From Lincoln Center.
 He has received numerous other awards including two Martha Baird Rockefeller Fund grants, and a National Endowment for the Arts Solo Recitalist grant.